Cardano wants to be hacked

 Hackerone has a solid track record.
 The company has already served over 2,400 customers with its large community of ethical hackers.
 More than 240,000 security vulnerabilities were found and reported.

 Cardano is currently the third largest cryptocurrency by market capitalization.
 On September 12th, the Alonzo Hard Fork Combinator is on the agenda.
-The update introduces the long-awaited smart contracts that are set to make Cardano a major Ethereum competitor.
+The update introduces the long-awaited smart contracts that should make Cardano a major Ethereum competitor.
 Cardano wants to cut a large piece of the defi cake.
 The NFT market could also benefit from alternatives.
 Untreated security loopholes would be bad for business.

 So far, the Cardano developers have been using automated scanners to look for weak points.
 However, they only recognize security gaps that are not very complex.
 Complex, interconnected vulnerabilities require a professional search by qualified hackers.
 All major software houses have now introduced corresponding bug bounty programs.
 Google, for example, had completely modernized its recently.